aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 24 (1 Point)
+Your test suite achieved 100% statement coverage.
 What is the consequence of this fact?

 $${\color{green}a.\ Each\ instruction\ in\ the\ code\ that\ contains\ a\ defect\ has\ been\ executed\ at\ least\ once}$$
 b) Any test suite containing more test cases than your test suite will also achieve 100% statement coverage